Email Risk Scoring: How to Automatically Block Bad Signups

 }

-Weighting email risk at 40 percent reflects its high signal value, but blending it with IP reputation, device fingerprinting, and velocity checks produces a more robust fraud detection system than any single signal alone.
+Weighting the email quality score at 40 percent reflects its high signal value, but blending it with IP reputation, device fingerprinting, and velocity checks produces a more robust fraud detection system than any single signal alone.

 Key Takeaways